Eagles' defense shines in Super Bowl rematch as Philly beats the Chiefs 20-17 at Arrowhead Stadium

+“Our job, especially early in the season, is find a way to win.
+Take pride in winning any way you possibly can.
+Work to get better throughout the week, and repeat,” Eagles coach Nick Sirianni said.
+“I think when you come off a season like we came off last year the expectation is that you're going to pick up where you left off.
+There are steps to this.”

+The Eagles (2-0) never seem to stumble over them, either.
+They've won seven straight and improved to 17-1 in their last 18 games, and they have won three in a row against the Chiefs after falling to them in the Super Bowl three seasons ago.

-Hurts threw for just 101 yards and Barkley was held to 88 rushing, but the Eagles (2-0) defense stepped up, carrying them to their seventh straight win and 17th in a span of 18 games.
-They held Chiefs to 294 yards, stopped them once on fourth down and came away with the only turnover at a pivotal point in the game.
+Hurts threw for just 101 yards and Barkley was held to 88 rushing by the Chiefs.
+But the Eagles in turn held Kansas City to 294 yards, stopped the Chiefs once on fourth down and came away with the only turnover at a pivotal point in the game.

-The Eagles have now won three in a row over Kansas City.
-The Chiefs had won the four matchups before that.
+“Take pride in winning, one, and take pride in what is required of you, two,” Hurts said.
+“The team defensively played lights-out.
+Offensively we played well when we needed to.
+And we just need to continue to build.”

 Mahomes had just 187 yards passing, once again struggling to find open playmakers without suspended wide receiver Rashee Rice and injured teammate Xavier Worthy.
 Mahomes did have 66 yards and a touchdown on the ground, but the two-time MVP didn't get much help from anyone else as the Chiefs fell to 0-2 for the first time since the 2014 season.